-There are many examples of tech-support scams, some of them are "Code #007d3Cx0d", "Your System Detected Some Unusual Activity", "Microsoft Security Essentials Alert".
-In most cases, scammers disguise those fake notifications as legitimate notifications from Microsoft and other software developers (like McAfee).
-Although, none of the legitimate companies or their websites have anything to do with these scams.
-It is worthwhile to mention when browsers open untrustworthy pages often (including tech-support scam pages), they are likely to have some potentially unwanted application installed on them.
+There are many examples of tech-support scams including "Code #007d3Cx0d", "Your System Detected Some Unusual Activity", and "Microsoft Security Essentials Alert".
+In most cases, scammers disguise the fake notifications as legitimate notifications from Microsoft or other software developers such as McAfee.

 How did potentially unwanted applications install on my computer?

 People often download and install unwanted apps inadvertently via deceptive advertisements - they click ads that cause unwanted downloads/installations by executing certain scripts.

 Unwanted downloads and installations also occur during download/installation of other programs.
 I.e., when PUAs are included into the set-ups as 'extra offers'.
 This PUA distribution method of PUAs is called "bundling".